vaderaparth22/Unreal-Multiplayer-main/Unreal-Multiplayer-main/README.md

-# Unreal Multiplayer
+# Shoot'em Up
- Unreal Multiplayer Game
+The Snow in the game is rendered using AAA-standard shaders with various material combinations.
-AAA Standard shaders for the Snow with Different material Combination.
-Also Created Different Shaders for Hologram Effect, Ultra realistic sea water material ,Blending between Different textures For landscape and Terrain Creation
+Additionally, I have developed various shaders for the hologram effect, an incredibly realistic sea water material, and blending between various textures.